jdalbey/EasyAuth/README.md

 ### Status
+First production release is available for download (Linux only).
 All features above are implemented.
-Developer is "eating his own dog food" by using the program to login to Github to maintain this project repository.
-Error handling implemented for core data model classes.
-Approximately 2000 lines of code.
-67 automated unit tests for are passing.

 [Website](https://jdalbey.github.io/EasyAuth/) is under construction.

 ### Download